magicommando/Meme-search/README.md

 How It Works:
 -------------
-1. User enters a search term in the search bar.
+1. User must click or press to render home page, then enter a search term in the search bar.
 2. JavaScript sends a request to the Imgflip API.
 3. The API returns meme data in JSON format.
 4. The app filters and displays memes in a grid.
-5. If no memes match, a “No Results Found” message with a sad monkey appears.
+5. If no memes match, a “No Results Found” message with a sad bouncing monkey appears.
 6. The Home button clears results and restores the footer text.
+7. Create sends user to ImgFlip page to create their own memes
+8. Top memes loads most popular memes from API site.
+9. About when clicked renders for user a fun message from creator.

 API Reference:
 --------------